On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Methodology

 \subsubsection{Tier Dimension}

-As shown in Table~\ref{approach_tier_dimention}, to investigate if there is a statistically significant difference between the 3 monolithic deployment tiers (single-tiers) in terms of inference latency of any of the non-partitioned operators, we perform a KW test ($\alpha$ = 0.05) for each of the 4 Identity models in RQ1, 4 Quantized models in RQ2, 4 Early Exit models in RQ3, and 4 QE models in RQ5 by comparing their latency across the 3 single-tiers (Mobile, Edge, Cloud).
+As shown in Table~\ref{approach_tier_dimention}, to investigate if there is a statistically significant difference between the three Monolithic deployment tiers (Single-tiers) in terms of inference latency of any of the Non-Partitioned operators, we perform a KW test ($\alpha$ = 0.05) for each of the four Identity models in RQ1, four Quantized models in RQ2, four Early Exit models in RQ3, and four Quantized Early Exit models in RQ5 by comparing their latency across the three Single-tiers (Mobile, Edge, Cloud).
+These four variants of Identity, Quantized, Early Exit, and Quantized Early Exit models indicate for each of the subjects (i.e., ResNet, ResNext, FCN, and DUC).
 Moreover, to investigate if there is a statistically significant difference between the Monolithic deployment strategies and Multi-tier Partitioning strategies, for each subject, we conduct a KW test ($\alpha$ = 0.05) across the Identity and Partitioned models in RQ4.
-We also perform this test across the QE and QEP models in RQ5, on their inference latency performance when deployed in the 3 single-tier and 3 multi-tier environments, respectively.
+We also perform this test across the Quantized Early Exit and Quantized Early Exit Partitioned models in RQ5, on their inference latency performance when deployed in the three Single-tier and three Multi-tier environments, respectively.

 After observing significant differences (KW Test: p-value $<$ 0.05), we further employ the Conover post-hoc test~\cite{conover1979multiple}.
 For the pairwise comparisons having significant differences (Conover test: adjusted p-value $<$ 0.05), we evaluate Cliff's delta effect size~\cite{cliff1993dominance} to assess the inference latency ranking of tiers based on the direction and magnitude of their difference in the corresponding RQs.